January 2015: The Light Bulb Moment

-Someone close to the two co-founders was wheelchair bound and unwell, so CEO William Bainborough and CTO Michael Barnwell wanted to figure out a way that visitors could access their friend’s apartment without demanding the person inside get up and grant entry from the centrally-located interface.
+Someone close to the two co-founders was wheelchair bound and unwell, so Doordeck's CEO and CTO wanted to figure out a way that visitors could access their friend’s apartment without demanding the person inside get up and grant entry from the centrally-located interface.

 The duo built a piece of tech that rang the person’s smartphone and offered an audio-video when an outsider rang the external intercom.

 This was the beginning of a door access technology that has since opened over 600,000 doors.